warren-bank/fork-Xanado/README.md

 * Bonuses to be given for long words

 The following editions are included:
-* Scrabble, for English, French, Czech, Estonian, German, Hungarian, and Dutch
+* Scrabble, with tile sets for several languages
-* SuperScrabble (21x21 board), for English
+* SuperScrabble (21x21 board)
-* Words with Friends, for English
+* Words with Friends
-* Lexulous, for English
+* Lexulous

 # Dictionaries
 The `/dictionaries` directory contains all the